-- It satisfies all SEO Copywriting tips that are known to work after Panda and Penguin.
+- It satisfies all SEO content tips that are known to work after Panda and Penguin.

 - It is published on a website with an existing number of quality (indexed) pages.

 - It is fresh.
-Users want to read fresh up-to date content and so do the search engines and social media.
+Users want to read new up-to-date content and so do the search engines and social media.

-This is a very common mistake and one of the most important reasons why a web site is not getting enough traffic (at least from search engines).
+This is a very common mistake and one of the most important reasons a website is not getting enough traffic (at least from search engines).

 Consider these 2 factors:

-- The competition for all popular keywords is very high so if you are targeting popular keywords only, it will be very difficult to achieve a good ranking.
+2. The competition for all popular keywords is very high, so if you are targeting popular keywords only, it will be very difficult to achieve a good ranking.

 So, if popular keywords are out of the question, how can you get traffic?

-The answer is in the long trail.
-When you use the Google keyword tool to make your keyword research, you should aim for low competition, long tail keywords.
+The answer is in the long-tail keywords.
+When you use the Google keyword tool to do your keyword research, you should aim for low-competition, long-tail keywords.

 Let’s assume that you are writing about weight loss.
 The most popular keyword in this niche is “how to lose weight fast”.

-If you write a post with title “How to lose weight fast” and publish it on your website then most likely that particular post will never drive organic traffic to your website since there are already thousands of other articles with the same title and from more trusted sites.
+If you write a post with the title “How to lose weight fast” and publish it on your website, then most likely, that particular post will never drive organic traffic to your website.
+There are already thousands of other articles with the same title and from more trusted sites.

-If on the other hand you go after low competition, long tail keywords like “How to lose pounds” and you change the title a bit to “How to lose 5 pounds quickly” then your chances of ranking in the first page, provided that you promote your blog post correctly are higher.
+If on the other hand, you go after low competition, long tail keywords like “How to lose pounds” and you change the title a bit to “How to lose 5 pounds quickly” then your chances of ranking on the first page, provided that you promote your blog post correctly are higher.

-We know for sure that page speed is a ranking factor and various studies have shown that users are more likely to make repeated visits to websites that load fast.
+We know that page speed is a ranking factor, and various studies have shown that users are more likely to visit websites that load fast.

-The opposite is also true: users are more likely to exit a website if it does not load in 4-5 seconds.
+The opposite is true: users are likelier to exit a website if it does not load in 2-3 seconds.

-What will happen when I make my website to load faster?
+What will happen when I make my website load faster?

-From my experience if you improve the loading time of a website that already has some rankings, traffic will increase because rankings will improve.
+From my experience, if you improve the loading time of a website with some rankings, traffic will increase because rankings will improve.

-The average webmaster or blogger may not be aware about Panda or Penguin and how these algorithmic changes affect the ranking position and traffic a website may be getting from Google.
+The average webmaster or blogger may not be aware of Google Penalties and how these algorithmic changes affect the ranking position and traffic a website may be getting from Google.

-In terms of traffic, if you were hit by Panda or Penguin or any other algorithmic changes, then you will see your traffic to drop dramatically from one day to the next.
+In terms of traffic, if you were hit by a Google algorithmic change, then you will see your traffic drop dramatically from one day to the next.

-You can open your Google Analytics report and find out the actual date that traffic changed and compared that with this page that shows the dates Google changed their ranking algorithm.
+You can open your Google Analytics report and find out the actual date that traffic changed and compare that with this page that shows the dates Google changed its ranking algorithm.

 If there is a matching date and depending on the changes, you may have to take several actions to recover your traffic.

-It was not panda or penguin but I still don’t get enough traffic, why?
+It was not a Google Penalty but I still don’t get enough traffic, why?

-If you are in a situation that your website never managed to get a considerable number of visitors then maybe it’s because:
+If you are in a situation where your website never managed to get a considerable number of visitors then maybe it’s because:

-- You concentrate only in getting traffic from search engines without looking for alternative sources of traffic.
+- You concentrate only on getting traffic from search engines without looking for alternative sources of traffic.

-Unfortunately this happens very often as well.
-The web is full of ‘SEO companies’ promising first page rankings but in reality what happens is that their methods and techniques destroy every opportunity your website has for getting organic traffic.
+Unfortunately, this happens very often as well.
+The web is full of ‘SEO companies’ promising first-page rankings, but in reality, their methods and techniques destroy every opportunity your website has for getting organic traffic.

-When this is not happening you feel that you are losing your time and you lose faith in the Internet as a whole.
+Every website aims to get traffic from search engines, social media sites, direct visits, etc. When this is not happening, you feel that you are losing your time, and you lose faith in the Internet as a whole.

-There are billions of Internet users around the word and as you read this article, there are thousands of people searching for information or hanging out in social media platforms.
+There are billions of Internet users around the world, and as you read this article, there are thousands of people searching for information or hanging out on social media platforms.